MungaSoftwiz/bf_esolang_interpreter/README.md

 To use the interpreter, execute it from the command line with the following options:
 >./bfrun [output_option] <file>`

->[output_option] (Optional): Use the -n flag to specify that the output should be treated as integers rather than characters.'
+[output_option] (Optional): Use the -n flag to specify that the output should be treated as integers rather than characters.

 ### Examples